 • We’ll attend to the day-to-day pragmatics of both this transitional time and the way of life you’re building for your medium- and longer-term future.

-• If you’re keeping some academic activity in the mix, we’ll map out how to keep the right stuff in your schedule so it gives you the payoffs you want.
+• If you’re keeping some academic activity in the mix, whether paid or not, we’ll map out how to keep the right stuff in your schedule (and say firm no’s to the rest) so that staying research/teaching-active gives you the payoffs you want.

-Honing your writing skills, for any kind of text.
+Honing your writing skills and habits, for any kind of text.

-90% of writing well is creating conducive conditions in which to write well, so we’ll get your writing-related routines feeling and working excellently, via strategies like:
+90% of writing well is creating conducive conditions in which to write well, so we’ll get your writing-related routines feeling and functioning excellently, via strategies like:

-• Ensuring your morning and evening routines are strong supports for a working day with real creativity in it
+• Ensuring that your morning and evening routines are strong and beautiful supports for a working day with real creativity in it

 Powerful daily routines are less powerful if you have no bigger-picture clue what you’re doing, or if you feel constantly scattered between too many projects.
 So to get the project level of your writing life well organized, we can use tools like:

-• Priority sorting templates, including metrics for urgency, importance, and overall advisability
+• Priority sorting templates, including metrics for urgency, importance, and other dimensions of value

-• Current project review, to make explicit what’s done, what still needs to be, and in what order to tackle it
+• Full project review, to make explicit what’s done, what still needs to be, and in what order to tackle it to get your current projects from here to finished

-• Calendar overview, for the timeline of a major project (e.g. book or thesis) or for getting your writing term or year mapped out
+• Calendar overview, for the timeline of a major project (e.g. book or thesis/dissertation) or for getting your writing term or year mapped out

 • Milestone creation, so you have pre-deadlines (involving other people!) to keep you on track and generate feedback